sgl-project/sglang/README.md

 ```

 ### Multi Modality
-You can use `sgl.image` to pass an image as input.
+Use `sgl.image` to pass an image as input.

 ```python
 @sgl.function